tomgenoni/pdl-icons/README.md

 ### Publishing to GitHub Package Registry

-To publish to the GitHub Package Registry, the `package.json` file must contain:
+To publish to the GitHub Package Registry, the `package.json` file contains:

 ```
 "publishConfig": {